silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

   found many answers on [stackoverflow questions tagged with Jekyll](https://stackoverflow.com/questions/tagged/jekyll) and links are given when still available.
 As almost always with such matter, stackoverflow is the #1 resource for such questions.
-image: logos/jekyll.png
+image:
-image_width: 130px
+  source: jekyll
-image_align: right
+  width: 130px
-image_title: Jekyll Logo (CC-BY 4.0)
+  align: right
 disqus: 1
 share: 1
 ---